Zephron-gtz/Microsoft-365-Labs/docs/Welcome.md

-# Welcome to MkDocs
+# Welcome to Zephron Lab Notes

-For full documentation visit [mkdocs.org](https://www.mkdocs.org).
+This notes will help you setup and deploy your on microsoft 365 enverment and SCCM.

 ## Commands